jadecobra/python_tdd_exercises/source/data_structures/none.rst

   the test passes.

-* I add another failing line with assertNotIsInstance_
+* I add another failing line with :ref:`assertNotIsInstance<another way to test if something is NOT an instance of a class>`

   .. code-block:: python
     :lineno-start: 16